John-Carson/Undergradute-Projects/README.md

 # Undergradute-Projects

-Collection of coding projects, learning activites, and homeworks from my time @ Clemson University.
-Enjoy!!
+Collection of projects, learning activites, and homework assignments from my time @ Clemson University.
+Each directory includes topics and subject matter descriptions --> Enjoy!!